 ![]() |

 Will the two parties reach an agreement?
-Freiburg's city council will decide on October 29, admitting no plan B exists.
+Freiburg's city council will decide on October 29, with no plan B in place.

+P.S.
 Abgesang (swan song): Eventually, there was no bridge.
-In vain, a vigil of about 30 people demanded that the old synagogue be rebuilt to serve as a documentation center or at least the unearthed remains to be conserved and made visible.
+In vain, a vigil of about 30 people demanded that the old synagogue be rebuilt as a documentation center, or at least that the unearthed remains be conserved and made visible.
 Although the Jewish Community had initially endorsed the water basin concept and despite a constructive debate, Irena Katz called the city council's decision to stick to the original plans "rigid."
-Her hope now is that work at the site will not start before November 9, the 78th anniversary of the
+Her hope now is that work at the site will not start before November 9, the 78th anniversary of the Reichspogromnacht (Kristallnacht).

 No comments: